sveltejs/rfcs/text/0001-reactive-assignments.md

 I don't think the API needs to change.

-### Standalone components

-It's not clear how this proposal affects standalone components (as opposed to those that use shared helpers).
-Perhaps it doesn't?

 ### Store

 A [store](https://svelte.technology/guide#state-management) can be attached to a component, and it will be passed down to all its children.
 This allows components to access (and manipulate) app-level data without needing to pass props around.
 Svelte 2 provides a convenient `$` syntax for referencing store properties: